gau4x4/gaurav_pathak_batch_32/README.md

 # gaurav_pathak_batch_32
-Day-wise folder is fordaily Front-end assignments, A seperate folder is there for java assignments.
+Date-wise folder is for daily Front-end assignments, A seperate folder is there for java assignments.
 #Practice repo for CIS